Echohuiyin/autoreport/README.md

 The system will:
 1. Validate your configuration
-2. Read the Excel file content
+2. Read the Excel file content with formatting
+3. Convert the Excel content to HTML while preserving formatting
-3. Create an email with the file attached
+4. Create an email with the Excel content embedded in the body
-4. Send the email to all configured recipients
+5. Send the email to all configured recipients
-5. Log all activities to both console and `weekly_report.log`
+6. Log all activities to both console and `weekly_report.log`

 ## Logging